staabm/staabm.github.io/_posts/2024-01-01-phpstan-customizing.md

 #### Investigate performance issues

-PHPStan is running slow in your project?
+PHPStan/RectorPHP is running slow in your project?
 You need help to get a faster feedback loop?
 Let me analyse your case at hand and investigate possible solutions.